+Rugby

-Rugby Our rugby team is a full member of the Allegheny Conference; the team plays a local and regional pporco@aethon.com
+Our rugby team is a full member of the Allegheny Conference; the team plays a local and regional schedule.
+The program offers a Varsity team only.
+Contact Head Coach James Panichella: Jamespanichella@hotmail.com

 Soccer

 The soccer program participates in the WPIAL 4-A classification Section 1.
 The program offers 9th grade, Junior Varsity and Varsity teams.
 Contact Head Coach Bryan Fegley: Bryan.fegley@aiu.net